Criminology and Law BA (Hons)

 International experience opportunities

 Emphasising inter-cultural awareness in all our students, the course content situates issues in a global context.
-It offers opportunity for international experience through collaborative international online learning projects where students work on a task jointly with students from an institution abroad.
-Overseas experience is also offered through field trips2 with typical destinations including New York, and Poland which includes a visit to the notorious Auschwitz concentration camp, now a Holocaust Museum.
-Study abroad forms part of the optional sandwich year which students normally take after successful completion of their second year.
+It offers the opportunity for international experience through collaborative international online learning projects where students work on a task jointly with students from an institution abroad.
+Study abroad forms part of the optional sandwich year which students normally take after successful completion of their second year2.
+If you choose to do a work placement year, you will pay a reduced tuition fee3 of £1,250.
+For more information, please go to the fees and funding section.

 The Criminology degrees at Coventry University really offer students a unique and exciting opportunity to delve into a range of fascinating topics, from criminal behaviour, policing and the prison system to global issues like the corrupt, illicit activities of states and other powerful actors.
 With an extensive and diverse collective experience in teaching and working in the field, the academic team bring a passion for helping students to achieve their potential from start through to graduation.